John Marshall Harlan: Later cases, 1897–1911

 Harlan delivered the majority opinion in Chicago, Burlington & Quincy Railroad Co. v.
 City of Chicago (1897), holding that due process required fair compensation to be given for any private property seized by the state.
 The decision incorporated the Fifth Amendment's Takings Clause, representing the first time that part of the Bill of Rights was applied to state governments.
 The Court would not incorporate another provision of the Bill of Rights until Gitlow v.
 New York (1925).
 Harlan wrote the majority opinion in Northern Securities Co. v.
 United States, the first time the Court upheld the use of the Sherman Antitrust Act to break up a large corporation.
-Harlan also wrote the majority opinion in Adair v.
+Harlan also wrote the majority opinion in Jacobson v.
+Massachusetts (1905) upholding the government's right to enforce vaccination requirements, and the majority opinion in Adair v.
 United States (1908), holding that Congress did not have the power to ban "yellow-dog contracts".

 During his final years on the Court, Harlan continued to write dissents in major cases, such as Giles v.
 Harris (1903), a case challenging the use of grandfather clauses to restrict voting rolls and de facto exclude blacks.
 He also dissented in Lochner v.
-New York (1905), but he agreed with the majority "that there is a liberty of contract which cannot be violated even under the sanction of direct legislative enactment."
+New York (1905), but he agreed with the majority "that there is a liberty of contract which cannot be violated even under the sanction of direct legislative enactment".
 In his dissent in Hodges v.
 United States (1906), Harlan reiterated his belief that the Thirteenth Amendment empowered Congress to protect African Americans from discrimination and violence.
 He was the lone dissenter in Ex parte Young (1908), arguing that the Eleventh Amendment prevented suits against state officials acting on behalf of the state.
 In his partial dissent in the 1911 case of Standard Oil Company of New Jersey v.
 United States, Harlan argued against the Court's establishment of the rule of reason, which held that in some extenuating circumstances a trust should not be broken up even if it has a monopoly.
 In both Standard Oil and United States v.
 American Tobacco Co.
 (1911), Harlan strongly criticized the majority opinion for adopting the rule of reason; as the rule was not present in the original legislation, he believed that the Court was usurping Congress's legislative prerogatives.